Visa policy of Sudan: Visa on arrival

-Citizens of the following 3 countries can obtain a visa for Sudan on arrival:
+Citizens of the following 4 countries can obtain a Sudanese visa on arrival:

-Persons with a Sudanese father can obtain a visa on arrival, regardless of their current nationality.
-Persons married to a Sudanese national (both male and female) can get visa on arrival with a valid marriage certificate.
+In addition, persons who present proof of a Sudanese father can obtain a visa on arrival, regardless of their current nationality.
+Persons married to a Sudanese national (both male and female) can also obtain a visa on arrival if they present a valid marriage certificate.

 Non-ordinary passports

 Holders of diplomatic or official/service/special passports issued to nationals of following countries do not require a visa:

-Visa waiver agreement for diplomatic passports was signed with Russia and it is yet to come into force.

-Only holders of diplomatic or special passports of the following countries may obtain a visa on arrival, valid for 2 months:
+Only holders of diplomatic or special passports of the following countries may obtain a visa on arrival which is valid for maximum of 2 months: